Dr. Matti Järvisalo

 - Satisfiability, Boolean Modeling and Computation (5 ECTS), University of Helsinki,

 Central computational aspects of SAT, focusing on techniques that are important for modern real-world applications of SAT.
-Topics include: basics of propositional logic and computation; modern SAT solver algorithms and search techniques; preprocessing; modelling real-world problems as SAT; building complex SAT-based procedures for Boolean optimization and other search problems beyond NP.
+Topics included: basics of propositional logic and computation; modern SAT solver algorithms and search techniques; preprocessing; modelling real-world problems as SAT; building complex SAT-based procedures for Boolean optimization and other search problems beyond NP.

 Seminar on Tractability (3 ECTS), University of Helsinki, autumn 2015.